petedejoy/documentation/v2/clickstream/destinations/s3-event-logs.md

 ### Astronomer Side

 Configure a new S3 connection in your Astronomer dashboard and give your new connection a unique name.
-Click `Create Destination` to activate your pipeline.
+Click `Save` to activate your pipeline.

 ### Things to Note: